Kathryn Robson

 kathryn robson race council cymru rcc promotion of equality board menber

-Kathryn Robson is Chief Executive of Adult Learning Wales, the National Organisation for adult community learning in Wales.
-She is committed to being an active upstander for anti-racism and equality.
-A firm supporter of lifelong learning opportunities for all, Kathryn is committed to driving forward the adult education and inclusivity agenda, giving greater accessibility to learning for communities across Wales.
+Kathryn Robson is the Chief Executive of Adult Learning Wales, the national organisation for adult community learning in Wales.
+She is committed to being an active upstander for antiracism and equality.
+A passionate advocate for lifelong learning opportunities, Kathryn is dedicated to advancing adult education and inclusivity, ensuring greater accessibility to learning for communities across Wales.

-Born and bred in North Pembrokeshire, Kathryn learnt Welsh as an adult and is focused on establishing bilingual services and increasing opportunities to access Welsh medium provision across Wales.
-Kathryn has worked in the post-16 education sector for 22 years and has developed many partnerships to help advance further education and adult community learning.
-Committed to championing opportunities for disadvantaged communities, Kathryn promotes community learning and advocacy through democratic engagement and a wide range of formal and informal learning; helping to advance active citizenship, skills, and economic development.
+Born and raised in North Pembrokeshire, Kathryn learnt Welsh as an adult and is committed to establishing bilingual services and expanding access to Welsh-medium provision throughout Wales.
+She has built a career in post-16 education since 2001, fostering strong partnerships to promote further education and adult community learning.
+Her work is driven by a commitment to championing opportunities for disadvantaged communities, supporting community learning and advocacy through democratic engagement and a diverse range of formal and informal learning opportunities.
+This work contributes to the development of active citizenship, skills, and economic growth.

 GET IN TOUCH